www. STOUGHTON HISTORY.com

-A listing of some published local history relating to Avon, Canton, Sharon and Stoughton, Massachusetts available from this website to aide in your research
+A listing of some published and manuscript local history relating to Stoughton, Avon, Canton and Sharon from our website to aide in your research

 Beyond the Blew-Hills by John E. Flynn (reproduced with permission from the Stoughton Historical Society).
 And an